massif-press/lancer-data/README.md

 X|`deployable_tech_attack`|Add tech attack to all deployed Drones and Deployables|integer X|`deployable_save`|Add save to all deployed Drones and Deployables|integer X|`deployable_speed`|Add speed to all deployed Drones and Deployables|integer

+The `overwrite` flag will *overwrite* any integer value with the highest bonus of the same type from any source that has an `overwrite` flag.
+Eg: a mech with items that give +4, +2, +3 (overwrite) and +2 (ovewrite) AI Cap will result in a +3 AI Cap bonus.
+This flag is not necessary for non-integer values.

+The `replace` flag will *replace* **any interger value** in the target item, pilot, or mech with the total collected `replace` bonus value.
+Eg. a mech with a base HP of 8 and the following bonuses: +1, +1 and 3 (replace) will result in a mech with a final HP of **5** (5 replaced by 3, +1 +1).
+A mech with a base HP of 8 and the following bonuses: +1, 3 (replace), and 3 (replace) will result in a mech with a final HP of **7** (5 replaced by 3 + 3, then +1).

+The `overwrite` and `replace` flags can be used together to create equipment that overrides the final computed bonus value with a flat value.

 ## Special Values
 Any `integer` type bonus can be replaced with one of the following special value strings surrounded in brackets (eg. `"{ll}"`):